galeone/dynamic-training-bench/README.md

 - Train for 300 epochs
 - Weight decay: 5e-4

-When *keep_prob decay* is specified, the following parametershas been used:
+When *keep_prob decay* is specified, the following parameters has been used:

 - the dropout keep probability is the *same* for every dropout layer
 - the keep probability is decreased by a factor of 0.05 using the supervised parameter decay, using the validation accuracy as evaluation metric